fluxcd/kustomize-controller/docs/spec/v1beta2/kustomization.md

 ## Generate kustomization.yaml

-If your repository contains plain Kubernetes manifests, the `kustomization.yaml` file is automatically generated for all the Kubernetes manifests in the `spec.path` and sub-directories.
+If your repository contains plain Kubernetes manifests, the `kustomization.yaml` file is automatically generated for all the Kubernetes manifests in the `spec.path` of the Flux `Kustomization` and sub-directories.
 This expects all YAML files present under that path to be valid kubernetes manifests and needs non-kubernetes ones to be excluded using `.sourceignore` file or `spec.ignore` on `GitRepository` object.

 Example of excluding CI workflows and SOPS config files: